When balanced, all skin is smooth, unblemished, rosy, radiant, firm, and elastic.

 The cornerstone to any good Ayurvedic skin care regimen can be achieved in three easy steps.

 The first step to brighter skin is to remove the top layer of dull, dead skin cells, toxins, and pollutants.
-Using a deeply hydrating and nourishing cleanser, such as the Vata Cleansing Balm, add ½ -1 tsp baking soda or fine pure cane sugar and mix in your palm.
+Using a deeply hydrating and nourishing cleanser, such as a cleansing balm, add ½ -1 tsp baking soda or fine pure cane sugar and mix in your palm.
 This creates a DIY face scrub (don’t use this if you have open sores or cystic acne).

 After cleansing and preferably while skin is still slightly damp, apply a few drops of face oil.
 Warm the oil in your hands first by rubbing your hands together then applying in outward and upward strokes to the entire face.
 Pay particular attention to the undereye area, around the lips, and decolletage, where skin tends to be thinner and more prone to fine lines and photoaging.